korchasa/promptlint/README.md

 > **Warning**
 > This is a joke.
 It shouldn't be taken seriously.

-A utility for checking and validating prompts used with language models.
+CLI utility for validating LLM prompts with exclusive use of LLM API to check compliance with best practices.

 ## How It Works

 The tool follows a simple pipeline architecture:

 ```
-Input → Parser → Linter → Reporter → Output
+Input → LLM API → Reporter → Output
 ```

 1. **Input Processing**: